lukasplevko/Image-converter/README.md

-My first Ruby script ever.This script is for converting images from my camera to jpg If you want to use it download it and place it in the next to the folder where you have those photos.
+My first Ruby script ever.This script is for converting images from my camera to jpg If you want to use it download it and place it next to the folder where you have those photos.
-You have to have imagemagick install
+You have to install imagemagick first via homebrew.

 ```
 homebrew install imagemagick